EpiphanySoft/watchable/README.md

     watchable.on('foo', onFoo', watcher);

-To removing a listener method you must supply the same instance:
+To remove a listener method you must supply the same instance:

     watchable.un('foo', onFoo', watcher);